antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 ### SAP Support connection

-To allow the connection from SAP Support to your SAP landscape on OVHcloud, we advise you to deploy a virtual machine within your VMware on OVHcloud solution, configure an Additional IP and attach it to NSX Edge.
+About the connection from SAP Support to your SAP landscape on OVHcloud, we advise you to deploy a virtual machine within your VMware on OVHcloud solution, configure an Additional IP and attach it to NSX Edge.
 Then install the SAProuter service on this virtual machine, according to the [official SAProuter documentation by SAP Support](https://support.sap.com/en/tools/connectivity-tools/saprouter/install-saprouter.html).

-Configure your NSX Edge to route the ingress traffic to your SAProuter.
+Configure your NSX to route the ingress traffic to your SAProuter.

 As this virtual machine is exposed to the Internet, adapt ingress firewall rules to only allow the connection from the SAP IP public range to your SAProuter server.
 Allow communication from your new SAProuter to your SAP infrastructure for only the needed ports/protocols.
 All of this information is available on the [SAP Support pages](https://support.sap.com/en/tools/connectivity-tools/saprouter/install-saprouter.html).

+We propose you a [guide](/pages/cloud/sap/cookbook-vmware-saprouter) to set up a SAProuter in a VMware on OVHcloud context.

 ### Dual OVHcloud location (optional)